jdrsn/slate/source/includes/_extras.md

 This object can then be used to broadcast push notifications.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

-In order to be able to request a user to allow push notifications, you need your public **vapid** key, which can be found on the console in your app security settings.
+In order to be able to request a user to allow push notifications, you need your public **vapid** key.
+This key can be found on the console in your app security settings.

-More information about how to permission request for push notifications can be found here.
+More information about how to request permission for push notifications can be found <a href="https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API" target="_blank">here</a>.

 ### HTTP endpoints